-If you are confused about the coefficient of friction (COF), you’re not alone.
-This measurement evokes questions about the methods for measuring it, what a COF measurement actually means, how to compare COF values and what the COF requirements are.
-Thankfully, a new and better method for determining COF emerged in 2012, allowing project specifiers to more easily choose the right tile for the job.
-This new measurement, developed by the Tile Council of North America, is referred to as Dynamic Coefficient of Friction or DCOF, and now that many manufacturers have converted solely to DCOF in technical specifications, it’s important to understand what it actually means.
+If you are confused about the DCOF, you’re not alone.
+This measurement evokes questions about the methods for measuring it, what a DCOF measurement actually means, how to compare DCOF values and what the DCOF requirements are.
+DCOF is now the primary product performance measure used by the North American tile industry, so it’s important to understand what it means.

 What is the required minimum DCOF value?

 The American National Standard Test Method for Measuring Dynamic Coefficient of Friction of Hard Surface Flooring Materials, ANSI A326.3, requires tile flooring products to have a DCOF of 0.42 or greater when recommended for use in a level interior space intended to be walked upon when wet.
 Keep in mind that not all tiles with a wet DCOF of 0.42 or greater are necessarily suitable for all projects and that this is a minimum level of slip resistance for level interior floors that are wet with water.
 Other situations, such as standing water, oil, grease, or other slippery substances, may require higher DCOF numbers.
 Specifiers must also consider the type of use, traffic, expected contaminants, expected maintenance, expected wear, and manufacturer’s guidelines.